MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/power-bi-personalize-visuals.md

 ![Rename the perspective](media/power-bi-personalize-visuals/power-bi-personalize-perspective-04.png)

-Next, add fields to the perspective by opening the **Tables** folder in Tabular Editor, the right-click on the fields you want to show in the perspective.
+Next, add fields to the perspective by opening the **Tables** folder in Tabular Editor.
+Then right-click on the fields you want to show in the perspective.

 ![Add fields to a perspective](media/power-bi-personalize-visuals/power-bi-personalize-perspective-05.png)